custom-cards/group-element/README.md

 #### Grouping

-When you have multiple groups that may reuse the same real estate it makes sense for one of them to hide all others when it is visible.
+When you have multiple groups (group-element) that may reuse the same real estate it makes sense for one of them to hide all others when it is visible.
 To do this, set the grouping_code to the same number on all groups that should share the real estate.

 <a href="https://youtu.be/cGAN1YqO9hY"><img src="https://github.com/yosilevy/group-element/blob/master/docs/Group1.gif?raw=true" width="360" height="273"></a>